 Want to learn more about GeoMesa?
 Fill out the information request form.

-- GeoMesa 1.2.3 is now available with pre-computed statistics to aid query planning, greater attribute visibility control, updated GeoMesa Spark support, improved documentation, and more.
+- GeoMesa 1.2.5 is now available, with improved indexing of polygons and linestrings, configurable date intervals for temporal-spatial indexes, full multi-level attribute visibility support, Jupyter notebook documentation, and more.
 More details are available in the mailing list announcement.

 - CCRi recently exhibited at FOSS4G North America in Raleigh, North Carolina, and GEOINT 2016 in Orlando, Florida.
 Jim Hughes' FOSS4G presentation GeoMesa, GeoBench, and SFCurve: Measuring and improving BigGeo performance was well-attended, and it was great to meet so many of GeoMesa users at both conferences.